FIXTradingCommunity/fixp-specification/v1-1/doc/04PointToPointSessionProtocol.md

 As explained in section 3, a Sequence or Context message must be sent after any context switch or once per packet on a Datagram oriented transport.
 Additionally, as explained in [Session Heartbeat](#session-heartbeat), they must be sent as hearbeats during idle periods.
 After every explicit NextSeqNo, the sequence number of subsequent application messages should be tracked implicitly.

-The recoverable server return flow should report the result of operations at the application level.
+The recoverable server return flow should report the result of operations at the application layer.
 Implementers may opt to use the following *Applied* or *NotApplied* messages to return the status of the operation if a more specific application message is not provided.

 ### Applied

 This is an optional application response message to support an idempotent flow.
 Standard FIX semantics provide application layer acknowledgements to requests, e.g. ExecutionReport in response to NewOrderSingle.
-The principle is to use application specific acknowledgement messages where possible; use the Applied message where an application level acknowledgement message does not exist.
+The principle is to use application specific acknowledgement messages where possible; use the Applied message where an application layer acknowledgement message does not exist.

 Since Applied is an application message, it will be reliably delivered if returned on a recoverable flow.